radian-software/straight.el/README.md

   hide this buffer by default, consider adding a leading space to the name.

+* You can prevent `straight.el` from making any modifications to the filesystem (though it may still read) by customizing the user option `straight-safe-mode` to non-nil.
+This may be useful for running tasks automatically in batch mode, to avoid multiple concurrent Emacs processes all making changes to the filesystem.
+For an example of how this feature may be used to safely implement asynchronous byte-compilation of the init-file on successful startup, see [Radian].

 ## Developer manual

 This section tells you about all the interesting implementation